jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

         error_message
     )

-  there has to be :ref:`a better way to test the calculator with inputs that are NOT numbers<list_comprehensions>`
+  there has to be :ref:`a better way to test the calculator with inputs that are NOT numbers<lists: list comprehensions>`

 ----